bhatti/PlexDataProviders/README.md

 }
 ```

-The SecurityMarshaller will define methods to convert domain objects to DataRowSet such as:
+Typically, you will create data-provider for each different kind of query that you want to support.
+Each data provider specifies set of required and optional data fields that can be used to generate output data fields.

+Here is an example of marshalling data from Securty domain objects to DataRowSet:

 ```java
 public DataRowSet marshal(Security security) {
     DataRowSet rowset = new DataRowSet(responseMeta);